afrechtoasta/myPortfolio/manual.md

 Depending on the type of file, there are two different processes.

 *.zip files*:
-For zip files both*Windows* and *MacOS* have built-in software that allows you to extract these types of files.
+For zip files, both *Windows* and *MacOS* have built-in software that allows you to extract these types of files.
 - For *MacOS*, locate your file in *Finder* and double-click on the file.
 It’ll automatically extract the file and create a new folder for it in the same location.
 Click on the folder and you should find the contents of the file, ie. the .package or .ts4script.
 - For *Windows*, locate your file in *File explorer* and right-click on the file.
 You’ll see the option *Extract All*, click on that.
-A window will pop up asking you to choose the location for the extracted files, by default it extracts to the same folder as the .zip.
-Once you’ve decided the location click *Extract*.
+A window will pop up asking you to choose the location for the extracted files, by default, it extracts to the same folder as the .zip.
+Once you’ve decided the location, click *Extract*.
 Click on the folder and you should find the contents of the file, ie. the .package or .ts4script.

 *For .RAR or .7z:*
-For these types of files you’ll need to download a software that will allow you to extract the file, an example is [WinRAR](<https://www.win-rar.com/download.html?&L=0>)  or [The Unarchiver](<https://theunarchiver.com/>).
+For these types of files, you’ll need to download a software that will allow you to extract the file, an example is [WinRAR](<https://www.win-rar.com/download.html?&L=0>)  or [The Unarchiver](<https://theunarchiver.com/>).
 - For *MacOS* locate your file in Finder and right-click on the file.
-You’ll see the option Open With > The Unarchiver, click on that.
-The software will then extract the file and create a new folder containing that contents.
+You’ll see the option *Open With > The Unarchiver*, click on that.
+The software will then extract the file and create a new folder containing that content.
 Click on the folder and you should find the contents of the file, ie. the .package or .ts4script.
-- For *Windows* locate your file in File explorer and right-click on the file.
+- For *Windows* locate your file in File Explorer and right-click on the file.
 You’ll see the option Extract to [folder name of file], click on that.
 The software will then extract the file and create a new folder, with the same name, containing that contents.
 Click on the folder and you should find the contents of the file, ie. the .package or .ts4script.

-## 3. ***I’ve installed some CC/Mods and now my game is not working?***
+## 3. ***I’ve installed some CC/Mods, and now my game is not working?***

-Sometimes after adding CC or Mods into your game, the game doesn't work.
-The is usually something wrong like compatibility issues, example you've downloaded CC for *The Sims 3* instead of *The Sims 4*, or the CC itself can be broken and cause your game not to work.
+Sometimes, after adding CC or Mods into your game, the game doesn't work.
+The is usually something wrong like compatibility issues, for example you've downloaded CC for *The Sims 3* instead of *The Sims 4*, or the CC itself can be broken and cause your game not to work.
 Sadly, there is no easy way to figure out which file it is, which can be a pain if you have a lot off CC and Mods in your game.
 However, there is a method you can apply to help figure out which file it could be.
  - Think back to the last time your game was working.
 Let us say, for example, that your game was working two days ago.
 Within the two days, think about how much CC you've downloaded.
 Again let's say you've only downloaded 3 files in the two day span, then it's probably one of those 3 files.
 Remove all three files and one by one add them back into the game, whichever one crashes the game is probably the cause.

-## 4. ***I’ve updated my game and now my CC and Mods are not working?***
+## 4. ***I’ve updated my game, and now my CC and Mods are not working?***

-Often when CC and Mods are created they are created to be compatible with the latest version of the game at the time.
+Often when CC and Mods are create,d they are created to be compatible with the latest version of the game at the time.
 As *The Sims 4* updates, the CC/Mods need to be updated too.
 Remove the current version of the CC/Mods not working from your game and find the updated version compatible with the updated game.
 Often if you look up the title of the CC you should be able to find the creator.

 ---